 Robert recently finished his MS degree in our laboratory, focusing on the effects of coal particulates on plant growth and responses to light stimuli.
 He is now working towards his PhD, focusing on the population genetics of wintercreeper (Euonymus fortunei), a relatively new invasive in Ohio.

 Having started as an undergraduate researcher, Max has quickly progressed to developing his own interest in working with endangered oak and ash tree species in collaboration with Dr. Valerie Pence at the Cincinnati Zoo and Botanical Garden’s CREW facility.
 He is currently focusing on improving the methodology of in vitro micropropagation and cryopreservation techniques.

 Francis Cartieri (MS student)

 Francis is working on an empirical study investigating how to define a species within the Camassia species complex, using integrative taxonomy of different data sets (genetic, phylogenetic, morphometric, and ecological niche modeling).
-Such research is not only part of his MS degree in biology, but it also complements Francis’ concurrent pursuit of a PhD degree in the Philosophy Department.
+Such research is not only part of his MS degree in biology, but it also complemented his MS degree obtained in the Philosophy Department.

 Looking for New Undergraduate Researchers!
 Please contact Theresa Culley

-Maria Torres – Maria is a Visiting Assistant Professor in our department who conducts her research with Eric Tepe in our laboratory suite.
+Maria Torres – Dr. Torres is Assistant Professor-Educator in our department who conducts her research with Eric Tepe in our laboratory suite.
+She teaches a number of courses in our department and also serves as an academic advisor to a number of our majors.
 Originally from Columbia, she is also a member of our Publication Bias project.